-If you see someone drinking alcohol, smoking marijuana or allowing dogs to be off-leash in a public area, please call Arvada Police at 720-898-6900.
+If you see someone committing a crime (such as drinking alcohol, smoking marijuana, or allowing dogs to be off leash) on public property, please call Arvada Police at 720-898-6900.

 Homelessness is on the rise in Arvada and throughout Colorado.
 In our community, homelessness is increasingly affecting families with children, the under-employed, veterans and individuals with mental health or substance-abuse issues.
 The City is collaborating with other organizations and agencies to help find solutions to homelessness.